lukes/herald/README.md

 ### Look once

 Rather than watching, if you just want to get a single poll of keywords, use `once()`.
-All the same parameters as with `watch()` can be used (`every` will be ignored).
+All the same parameters as with `watch()` can be used (`every` will be ignored)

     herald = Herald.once do
       check :twitter
       _for "#herald"
     end

-As with watching, Herald will fork a new process (or one for every source you're `check`ing), but unlike with watching, Herald will block and wait for the process to finish.
+As with watching, Herald will fork a new process (or one for every source you're `check`ing), but unlike with watching, Herald will block and wait for the process to finish

     herald.start # waiting ... process ends at the same time you get a result herald.alive? # => false